-During PRIDE training and the licensing process, foster caregivers are affirmed that they are an integral part of the child welfare team, and that it is necessary for them to be involved with the child's services.
+During PRIDE training, the licensing process, and ongoing, foster caregivers are affirmed that they are an integral part of the child welfare team.
 They are encouraged be open with caseworkers and other appropriate service providers about what is happening with the child in their home.
 Foster caregivers are informed about critical issues that require immediate notification of the agency and may require a call to UCAN's 24-hour emergency line.